natnardone/mp-blocks-maven/README.md

 **Attributions**
 * Paden H. (hcomposition help)
+* Java Documentation

 **Notes for the reader**

-PLEASE ADD NOTES FOR SOMEONE NOT FAMILIAR WITH THE PROJECT.
+* The Art80x24 file creates a piece of ASCII art.
+The Blocks file runs experiments testing different ASCII block types.

 ---

-This code may be found at <https://github.com/YOUR_USERNAME/YOU_REPO>.
+This code may be found at <https://github.com/natnardone/mp-blocks-maven>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.